 There isn’t anything negative about Open Care on the internet, so there is no reason to believe they are untrustworthy.

-However, they should clarify which insurance companies they represent and how many.
+However, they should clarify which insurance companies they represent and which states they operate in.

 If you want a second opinion, give Choice Mutual a chance to earn your business.